google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

 .. image:: figures/Average_Student_Exam_Scores_skew.png
    :align: center
+   :alt: a histogram of average exam scores with a left tail, as in there are more values to the left (and lower) than the mean.
+This histogram has negative skew.

 This is an example of negative skew.
 If we take the mean, we will see that it is 81.
 What this tells us is that even though there are a large number of values that are lower than the mean.
 This large group of values below the mean is called